Pranav-Khatade/Pranav-Khatade/README.md

 - 👋 Hi, I’m @Pranav-Khatade
-  I am just a college student, but hey don't ignore me
+  I am a college student, but hey don't ignore me

   i am intrested in learning blender , Lmms studio and unity software althought i know some basic operations but i will try to reach intermediate level.